 - security by default configuration, protection from unauthorised access;

-- limitation of attack surfaces, and minimisationof incident impact.
+- limitation of attack surfaces, and minimisation of incident impact.

-The default category consists of low-risk products, covering 90% of the market, including smart toys, TVs or fridges, and would require companies to perform a self-assessment to ensure that a product meets cybersecurity standards.
+The default category consists of low-risk products, covering 90% of the market, including smart toys, TVs, or fridges, and would require companies to perform a self-assessment to ensure that a product meets cybersecurity standards.
+Furthermore, two categories for critical products are listed:

-- The first category includes browsers, password managers, antiviruses, firewalls, virtual private networks (VPNs), network management, systems, physical network interfaces, routers, and chips used for entities falling under the NIS2 Directive.
+- The first category includes browsers, password managers, antiviruses, firewalls, virtual private networks (VPNs), network management systems, physical network interfaces, routers, and chips used for entities falling under the NIS2 Directive.
 Moreover, it also includes all operating systems, microprocessors and industrial IoT not covered in class II.

-- The second category includes higher-risk products, such as desktop and mobile devices, virtualised operating systems, digital certificate issuers, general purpose microprocessors, card readers, robotic sensors, smart meters and all IoT, routers and firewalls for industrial use.
+- The second category includes higher-risk products, such as desktop and mobile devices, virtualised operating systems, digital certificate issuers, general-purpose microprocessors, card readers, robotic sensors, smart meters and all IoT, routers and firewalls for industrial use.

 Expert perspectives: how industry stakeholders are reacting to the European Cyber Resilience Act

-Some companies are worried about the extra burden and compliance costs, making it harder for start- ups to compete with established companies.
-For instance, app developers warn of the extra costs in maintaining a cyber-resilient environment for the benefit of consumers.
+Businesses need to be aware of the technical specifications they must comply with to ensure adherence to CRA obligations.
+Some companies are worried about the extra burden and compliance costs created by the CRA, making it harder for startups to compete with established companies.
+For instance, app developers warn of the extra costs of maintaining a cyber-resilient environment for the benefit of consumers.
 They prefer guidelines or recommendations.

 Next steps